Firearm Prohibited Misdemeanors

 Criminal Defense Lawyer in Sacramento

-If you have been accused of a misdemeanor, contact our law office to speak with our attorney
+If you have been accused of a misdemeanor and want to purchase a firearm, contact our law office to speak with our attorney

 • Threatening public officers, employees, and school officials (Pen.
 Code, § 71.)

 • Threatening certain public officers, appointees, judges, staff or their families with the intent and apparent ability to carry out the threat (Pen.
 Code, § 76.)

 • Intimidating witnesses or victims (Pen.
 Code, § 136.1.)

 • Possessing a deadly weapon with the intent to intimidate a witness (Pen.
 Code, § 136.5.)

 • Threatening witnesses, victims, or informants (Pen.
 Code, § 140.)

 • Attempting to remove or take a firearm from the person or immediate presence of a public or peace officer (Pen.
 Code, § 148(d).)